krishajivani/kairosSSmodel/README.md

 ## Projects credited:
 https://github.com/shanezzar/Kairos-Example-using-iOS-Swift
+_This application incorporates Shanezzar's demo_

 <br>

-Feel free to use this for learning purposes! <br>
+Feel free to use this project for learning purposes! <br>